presnick/ProgramsInformationPeople/source/Dictionaries/Dictionarymethods.rst

        print "Got key", k

-As we saw earlier with strings and lists, dictionary methods use dot notation, which specifies the name of the method to the right of the dot and the name of the object on which to apply the method immediately to the left of the dot.
-The empty parentheses in the case of ``keys`` indicate that this method takes no parameters.

 The ``values`` and ``items`` methods are similar to ``keys``.
-They return view objects which can be turned into lists or iterated over directly.
-Note that the items are shown as tuples containing the key and the associated value.
+They return lists of objects which can be iterated over.
+Note that the item objects are tuples containing the key and the associated value.

 .. activecode:: chp12_dict8